devzizu/opengl-graphics-engine/README.md

-# CG19-20
+# CG - 2020
-Repositório do projeto "Sistema Solar" a ser desenvolvido em Computação Gráfica com uso a openGL em c/c++

-Membros:
+Project: CG | "Sistema Solar" | using OpenGL in C/C++.

+## Members

-Paulo Lima - A89983
+A89983 | Paulo Lima

-João Azevedo - A85227
+A85227 | João Azevedo

+University of Minho, 3rd year.